kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 with a serial interface, like the Serial Monitor built into the Arduino IDE.
 If you’re using an ESP8266, you’ve got network (Wi-Fi) connectivity built-in!
 The **esp8266_webinterface** and **ws2812fx_segments_web** example sketches are good starting points if you’re trying to create a web interface.
-There are two **ws2812fx_custom** example sketches that show how to create custom effects and integrate them with WS2812FX.

 If you’re looking for inspiration, check out [McLighting](https://github.com/toblum/McLighting), an easy-to-use web interface